 First, you don’t have to be a socially or politically liberal art enthusiast!
 All kinds of people study at LACs.
 In this context, “liberal” refers to wide-ranging, which means you will have the opportunity to explore many subjects and specialize in at least one major subject.
 While studying the arts is an option, you can also study subjects across the humanities, sciences, social sciences, and even business, education and engineering.

-Throughout my years of traveling internationally to meet students and families, I heard misconceptions like this often.
-Even if you’re familiar with the term “liberal arts college”, it can sometimes be misconstrued.
+Throughout years of traveling internationally to meet students and families, we’ve heard misconceptions like this often.
+Even if you’re familiar with the term “liberal arts college,” it can sometimes be misconstrued.
 To help, here are five defining characteristics of a liberal arts college experience: